2022 Perth and Kinross Council election: Almond and Earn (Ward 9)

 Deputy Provost and incumbent Councillor Kathleen Baird (Conservative) stood down at this election.
 Incumbent Councillors David Illingworth (Conservative) and Frank Smith (Conservative) were re-elected.
 Unlike 2017, the SNP only stood one candidate and Michelle Frampton was elected for the first time.
 There was no change in political representation from the 2017 election, remaining two Conservatives and one SNP.

 Perth City South (Ward 10)

 Incumbent Councillors Liz Barrett (Liberal Democrats) and Sheila McCole (SNP) were re-elected.
 Andy Chan (Conservative) and Iain Macpherson (SNP) were elected for the first time.
 There was no change in political representation from the 2017 election, remaining two SNP, one Liberal Democrat and one Conservative.

 Perth City North (Ward 11)

 Incumbent Councillors Ian Massie (SNP) and John Rebbeck (SNP) were re-elected.
 Incumbent Councillor Harry Coates (Conservative) stood down at this election and Brian Leishman (Labour) won the 3rd seat over the conservative candidate, Aziz Rehman.
 The political representation is now two SNP and one Labour.

 Perth City Centre (Ward 12)

 Incumbent Councillors Chris Ahern (Conservative), Peter Barrett (Liberal Democrats), Eric Drysdale (SNP) and Andrew Parrott (SNP) were all re-elected.
 There was no change in political representation from the 2017 election, remaining two SNP, one Conservative and one Liberal Democrat.

+Aftermath

+September 2024 by-elections

+Conservative councillor Crawford Reid resigned as a councillor in July 2024 after being asked to return to work in the NHS.
+This was followed by Labour councillor Brian Leishman resigning as a councillor in August 2024 after being elected as the Member of Parliament for the Alloa and Grangemouth constituency at the 2024 General Election.
+The resulting by-elections were held on 26 September 2024 and Liberal Democrat candidate, Alan Watt won the Strathallan by-election, while SNP candidate Carol Mair won the Perth City North by-election.